-Benefits will be paid within 30 days after receipt of proof of loss.
-Should we determine that additional supporting documentation is required to establish responsibility of payment, we shall pay benefits within 45 days after receipt of proof of loss.
+Benefits will be paid within 30 business days after receipt of proof of loss.
+Should we determine that additional supporting documentation is required to establish responsibility of payment, we shall pay benefits within 45 business days after receipt of proof of loss.
 If we do not pay within such period, we shall pay interest at the rate of 18 percent per annum from the 30th day after receipt of such proof of loss to the date of late payment.

 C) Grace Periods and Claims Pending

 If you don’t pay your premium by its due date, you’ll enter a grace period.
 This is the extra time we give you to pay (we understand that stuff happens sometimes).

 During your grace period, you will still have coverage.
 However, if you don’t pay before a grace period ends, you run the risk of losing your coverage.
 During a grace period, we may hold — or pend — your claim payment.